An earlier version of this post appeared on May 20, 2022.

 Mass shooters are overwhelming male.
 Of more than 400 mass shooting incidents that occurred in California between January 1, 2013, and May 15, 2022, females were implicated in just 10.
 Interpersonal conflicts, workplace disputes, and turbulent romantic relationships preceded most mass shooting incidents.
 However, racist and hate related incidents—like those in Buffalo and Laguna Woods—have been rising since 2015.
 About one in five mass shootings is hate related.

-It is especially difficult to identify those contemplating mass attacks and intervene appropriately.
+Though the federal law also provides funding for mental health treatment, it is difficult to identify those contemplating mass attacks and intervene appropriately.
 Nearly one in five mass shooters exhibited no outward signs of crisis before they acted.
 Still, that means four in five did send signals, such as agitation, abusive behavior, and depression.
-Improving community resources to address the economic, social, and emotional stressors that often underlie these behaviors could help the few people in distress who might resort to gun violence—and the many who do not.
+Improving community resources to address the economic, social, and emotional stressors that often underlie these behaviors could help the very few people in distress who might resort to violence—and the many who do not.